jk89/runner/README.md

 sysbox-runc --version
 # expected: version: 0.6.6

+# 6. Verify docker can see the runtime
 docker info | grep Runtimes
 # expected: sysbox-runc listed

+# 7. Ensure sysbox service has started
+systemctl status sysbox

+# 8. If sysbox has not started then start it
+sudo systemctl start sysbox
 ```

 ## GitHub Token Setup